How Bad Is Pakistan's Plastic Bag Problem? See For Yourself

 There's no plan to compensate workers or business owners in the industry, which employs tens of thousands across Pakistan — an issue that environmentalists have warned will affect future action on plastic waste.

-And Jamal argued the ban was misguided.
-Pakistan didn't have a plastic problem – it had a waste management and recycling problem, he says.
-Wazir, the minister, acknowledged this but said it was one reason why a ban was necessary.
+And Jamal argued that the ban is misguided.
+Pakistan doesn't have a plastic problem — it has a waste management and recycling problem, he said.
+Wazir, the climate minister, acknowledged this but said it is one reason that a ban is necessary.

 Environmentalists say the ban already appears flawed.

-"You have to make people aware of the dangers of this single-use plastic, and then implement a ban," says Malaika Riasat of 5 Mailay, a group that collects trash to raise environmental awareness around Islamabad.
+"You have to make people aware of the dangers of this single-use plastic and then implement a ban," says Malaika Riasat of 5 Mailay, a group that collects trash to raise environmental awareness around Islamabad.
 There hasn't been any effective advocacy on plastic's perils, Riasat says, and affordable alternatives like cotton bags for consumers aren't available.
-She says government officials should go door-to-door and through marketplaces to explain the new ban, distribute cloth bags to consumers and explain the dangers of plastic use.
+She says government officials should go door to door and through marketplaces to explain the new ban, distribute cloth bags to consumers and explain the dangers of plastic use.

 "If I want to go out and buy a cloth bag, are you providing cloth bags to different shops?"
-She gestured toward the working-class strip mall where she was collecting garbage on a recent Sunday – there was no alternatives to plastic bags anywhere in sight.
+She gestured toward the working-class strip mall where she was collecting garbage on a recent Sunday — there were no alternatives to plastic bags anywhere in sight.

-And in a nearby market, hawkers and shoppers say they are flummoxed by what they are meant to do even as most welcomed the ban.
+And in a nearby market, hawkers and shoppers said they are flummoxed by what they are meant to do, even as most welcomed the ban.
 Most people said plastic bags had made their parts of Pakistan look ugly.
 Older residents said they'd dig out cloth bags they used before switching to plastic.
-But the sellers – what would they serve hot food and sandwiches in?
+But the sellers — what would they serve hot food and sandwiches in?

 Tarek, 40, pointed at his chickpea curry, piled high on a platter on a wooden cart.
 He serves the dish to customers in plastic bags.
 He favored a ban but "there must be some alternative," he said.
 "You can't carry curry in a cloth bag."

-He gestured to Styrofoam boxes piled up nearby and said, maybe he'd use them instead.
+He gestured to plastic foam boxes piled up nearby and said maybe he'd use them instead.

-He didn't seem to know that Styrofoam is harder to recycle than plastic.
+He didn't seem to know that plastic foam is harder to recycle than plastic bags.
 "Styrofoam is actually worse.
-Most waste recovery facilities don't recycle it," says Sipra of the Center for Climate Research and Development.
+Most waste recovery facilities don't recycle it," says Sipra of the Centre for Climate Research and Development.